hablapps/sparkOptics/README.md

  |    |    |    |-- name: string (nullable = true)
  ```

-To modify a inner element is hard to do, like changing the name of the street.
+To modify an inner element is hard to do, like changing the name of the street.

 ```scala
 val mDF = df.select(df("name"),struct(